 - We are experiencing a market where you, as buyers have not had much negotiation power.
 Terms far outweigh price in most cases and consider what terms would suit your situation, regardless of the price you may be able to negotiate.

 - Be positioned as the best conditioned home.
 You will get top dollar this way.

-- As you will have more competition, now is the time to really know where to price your home.
-The best way to continue to attract multiple buyers is by choosing a price position below other sales from the last 90 days.
+- As sellers re-enter the market, now is the time to really know where to price your home.
+The best way to continue to attract buyers is by choosing a price position below other sales from the last 180 days.
 This will cause you to be in a high demand situation vs. sitting on the market with a price that may be too high in the eyes of the buyers.